probprog/anglican/code/doc/intro.md

 and processes must be declared primitive using `with-primitive-procedures`.

+## Inference Algorithms

+__m!__ provides a range of inference algorithms, and the list is growing.
+The most up-to-date list of available algorithms is in the [code map](codemap.md); algorithm options are keyword arguments of their `infer` methods.

+Below are some algorithms of general interest:

+lmh
+:   Lightweight Metropolis-Hastings.
+No options.

+pgibbs
+:   Particle Gibbs.
+Options:
+      * `:number-of-particles` (2 by default).

 ## __m!__ in Gorilla REPL

 Yet another way to run __m!__ programs is [Gorilla